dmitriy-kiriyenko/dokku-nginx-max-body-size/README.md

 $ dokku config your-app MAX_UPLOAD_SIZE=100M
 ```

-If you remove this value, `client-max-body-size` will get back to default value.
+If you remove this variable, `client-max-body-size` will get back to default value.